Crime Awareness and Campus Security

 Information about sex offenders is maintained by the Iowa Department of Public Safety

-in the judgment of the Dean of Student Development, constitutes an ongoing or continuing
+in the judgment of the campus Administrative Team, constitutes an ongoing or continuing

 threat, a campus wide timely warning will be issued.
 The warning will be posted on

-monitor systems throughout the campus(s) and e-mail and test messages will be sent.
+monitor systems throughout the campus(es) and e-mail messages will be sent.
+Messages

 Campus Crime Statistics